Creative Writing: Skill vs. Talent

 Creative Writing: Skills Plus Talent Equals Passion

-So what’s more important in creative writing – skills or talent?
+So what’s more important in creative writing–skill or talent?
 I say we need a healthy balance of both.
 What do you think?